Author Guidelines for Book Reviews

 Citation

-Follow OSCOLA all the time except when citing the book under review.
+Follow OSCOLA guidelines at all times, except when citing the book under review.
 In this case, follow the following samples:

 While ensuring that it is accessible to specialists and non-specialists alike, the author expressly targets a Muslim audience, inviting them to critically examine the history of the practice of slavery in Islamic communities in order to “confront issues raised by those legacies in the contemporary world” (p.
 19).